michalowskil/flex-cells-card/README.md

 ## Usage
 Add the card in the UI and configure everything from the visual editor.

+## Video

+Olli from the YouTube channel [@smarterkram](https://www.youtube.com/@smarterkram) recorded a video explaining this card.
+If you know German, I encourage you to watch it https://www.youtube.com/watch?v=oh36grjbPDQ

 ## Changelog
 - v0.8.0 —
   - Added **formatting for input_datetime**.